Marwanmhks/UVC_Disinfecting_Robot/README.md

 `roslaunch uvc_robot driver.launch`

 It will launch the serial controller node connected to the Arduino, the odometry node and the joint state publisher.
-If this step succeded you should see the side light of the robot going from a series of three quick blinks to a slow "breathing-like" type of blinking.

 ### 3. Start the mapping
 In order to be able to map you have to use a launch file.